7 Conclusions

 Promising avenues for future work, that I might prioritise, include:

 1. It would be valuable to extend the risk group model developed in Chapter 5, and the resulting tool, to include all adults 15-49.
 Although AGYW are disproportionately at risk of HIV infection, 56% of new infections in SSA occur in other demographic groups.
 Modelling of age-stratified sexual partnerships (Wolock et al. 2021) may help to overcome reporting biases by harmonising male and female reporting.
-This model would likely fall out of the scope of R-INLA, but would be possible to write with TMB and therefore amenable to the inference methods advanced in Chapter 6.
+This model would likely fall outside the scope of R-INLA, but would be possible to write with TMB and therefore amenable to the inference methods advanced in Chapter 6.

-2. Although suitable for early stage research, wider adoption of the INLA implementation developed in Chapter 6 would be enhanced greatly by improvements to its speed and usability.
+2. Although suitable for early stage research, wider adoption of the INLA implementation developed in Chapter 6 would be greatly enhanced by improvements to its speed and usability.
 The most important speed enhancement would come from using the simplified approximation to the Laplace marginals developed by Wood (2020).
 Although the naive implementation used in this thesis is viable for integrating Laplace marginals over a small number of hyperparameter quadrature nodes, such as the \(3^2 = 9\) nodes used Sections 6.2.2 and 6.2.1, it becomes prohibitively slow for larger numbers.
 Usability would be improved by providing the method as a part of statistical software, likely via the aghq package.
 The primary difficulty which would have to be overcome to do so is that the random argument of TMB::MakeADFun does not allow indexing.

 For the Loa loa ELGM (Section 6.2.2), increasing the number of quadrature nodes per hyperparameter dimension from \(k = 3\) to \(k = 7\) did little to improve accuracy.
 On the other hand, using Laplace marginals rather than Gaussian marginals did have a substantial effect (Figures 6.12 and 6.13).
 It would be valuable to better understand, and aspirationally have diagnostics for, the circumstances under which accuracy of INLA methods could be improved by additional computation.